How I came to France:

 We try to get back to Canada once a year; sometimes it happens, sometimes it doesn’t.
 One of my favorite places in Ontario is southern Bruce County, especially the rolling green hills and perfectly tended gardens of the (mostly) cattle farmers up there.
 It’s where most of my cousins still live.
 At the last O’Hagan family reunion we had 425 attendees.
 And then there’s a magical lake in the Kawartha’s, where my cousin Joe has a cottage.
 I can’t tell you the name of the lake, because I want it to stay idyllic, and Joe would kill me.

 I married my husband in 1989, we bought an old orange van, and drove across the USA, settling in northern California three weeks before the Loma Prieta earthquake that fall.
-My husband found a job in IT, I went back to school, and we lived in a great old Spanish apartment building—the kind you often see in movies about 1930s Los Angeles—in downtown San Jose.
+My husband found a job in IT, I went back to university, and we lived in a great old Spanish apartment building—the kind you often see in movies about 1930s Los Angeles—in downtown San Jose.
 After two years we moved ‘over the mountain’ to Santa Cruz, had a baby in 1993, and stayed there until that fateful day when I was playing around on that thing called the Internet and typed in ‘France-Computers-Jobs.’

 How long did it take you to write the first book?

 Years.
 I began it when my daughter was in primary school, but it sat in a drawer until she was in junior high!
 I thought it was passable, but was too shy and embarrassed to show it to anyone.
 I had never written fiction before.
 When, in 2007, I began teaching at New York University in Paris, I pulled the manuscript out of the drawer and finished it.
 I was inspired both by my students, many of whom are great, honest, writers; and by my very clever colleagues who have PhD’s from Yale and Oxford and Harvard.
 I didn’t want a doctorate, but I knew that I now wanted, very badly, a published novel.